kilfour/SharpBotz/Docs/B_Bot/A_Modules/A_Reactor/A_ReactorTests.md

 # Reactor
 A reactor is responsible for supplying the energy required to power other modules.

-It is created by passing in it's maximum output along with a ModuleId (supplied as string).
+It is created by specifying its maximum output and a `ModuleId` (supplied as a string).
 ```csharp
 Reactor.Named("reactor")
     .MaximumOutput(10);
 ```
 A reactor with a maximum output of zero or negative throws upon construction.
-A reactor with a maximum output of 1 has a weight of 3.
+A reactor with a maximum output of 1 has a weight of 4.
-Increasing maximum output adds more weight exponentialy.
+Increasing maximum output adds weight along an approximately quadratic curve.
 ```mermaid
 xychart-beta
     title "Weight Curve"